Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Mitigating Strategies for CFT

 Model regularization is an effective technique to mitigate the drop in the previous task's performance in continual learning~(e.g., EWC~\cite{kirkpatrick2017overcoming}).
 However, this is computationally inefficient as it requires using both the old and new sets of parameters.
-Instead, we use Layer Freezing (\texttt{LF}), a relatively efficient technique for use as a `regularizer' to preserve task ability during Phase 2.
-We consider the following two variations to select the set of layers to freeze: \begin{enumerate}[leftmargin=*,noitemsep] \item \texttt{LF\_H1}: freezing a random set of 10 layers of the model from Phase 1 to be fine-tuned in Phase 2. \item \texttt{LF\_H2}: freezing the top-10 layers that have changed the most during Phase 1 fine-tuning (e.g., \mis\ Base to \misi).
-We select these layers separately for Key, Query, and Value, for each attention head. \end{enumerate}
+Instead, we use Layer Freezing (\texttt{LF}), a relatively efficient technique for use as a `regularizer' to preserve English ability during Phase 2.
+We consider the following variations to select the set of layers to freeze.
+These variants allow us to study how different criteria for selecting frozen layers affect the trade-off between preserving English ability and enabling multilingual adaptation. \begin{enumerate} \item \texttt{LF\_H1}: freezing a random set of 10 layers of the model from Phase 1 to be fine-tuned in Phase 2. \item \texttt{LF\_H2}: freezing the top-10 layers that have changed the most during Phase 1 fine-tuning (e.g., \mis\ Base to \misi).
+We select layers separately for Key, Query, and Value, for each attention head. \item \texttt{Spectrum}~\cite{hartford2024spectrum}: freeze the "most informative" layers of the Phase 1 model based on their signal-to-noise ratio (refer to \S\ref{app::spectrum}). \end{enumerate}